truefoundry/cognita/README.md

 ### Executing the Code:

--   Now we index the data (`sample-data/creditcards`) by executing the following command from project root:

-    ```
-    python -m local.ingest
-    ```

--   You can also start a FastAPI server: `uvicorn --host 0.0.0.0 --port 8000 backend.server.app:app --reload` Then, Swagger doc will be available at: `http://localhost:8000/` For local version you need not create data sources, collection or index them using API, as it is taken care by `local.metadata.yaml` and `ingest.py` file.
-You can directly try out retrievers endpoint.
+-   You can start a FastAPI server: `uvicorn --host 0.0.0.0 --port 8000 backend.server.app:app --reload` Then, Swagger doc will be available at: `http://localhost:8000/`

 -   To use frontend UI for quering you can go to : `cd frontend` and execute `yarn dev` to start the UI and play around.
 Refer more at frontend [README](./frontend/README.md).
 You can then query the documents using the UI hosted at `http://localhost:5000/`

-> These commands make use of `local.metadata.yaml` file where you setup qdrant collection name, different data source path, and embedder configurations.
-You can try out different retrievers and queries by importing them from `from backend.modules.query_controllers.example.payload` in `run.py`.
-To run the query execute the query script from project root: `python -m local.run`

 # :hammer_and_pick: Project Architecture